 Ever found yourself talking to your kids only to hear the words of your parents coming out of your mouth?
 It’s quite confronting isn’t it?!

 This often happens when discussing earning, saving and spending money.
-As parents, we want to pass on the lessons we have learnt to help our kids understand the value of money.
-The reality is though, that they are growing up in a completely different world.
+As parents, it’s important to pass on lessons learnt to help our kids understand the value of money.
+The reality is though, it’s a completely different world out there.

 Many of us grew up seeing everything paid for with cash, but our children’s generation rarely see actual banknotes and coins.
 A cashless society with online shopping and “tap and go” is becoming the norm.
 So what are the best ways to help children become financially savvy in this environment?

-Financial education is so important from an early age and with such a different landscape from when we were children, we need to find new ways to help our kids understand the value of money.
+Financial education is so important from an early age.
+The landscape is vastly different now, so it’s important to find new ways to help kids understand the value of money.

 A great way to do this is through some of the apps available…and there is a lot of them out there to choose from!
 Below are a few that are free, highly rated and available from the App Store on your smartphone.